Vitalii10973/DevOps_online_Lviv_2021Q4/m1/task1.1/readme.md

 DevOps - these are specific actions that are taken to speed up the working relationship between software developers and other IT professionals
+I learned git basic commands and learned to apply them in practice.I also learned how to create files, commit them, and push them in a remote repository.
+I also learned how to create and merged branches, which is no less important.